 Why switch to vegan skincare and makeup products?

 - You will be avoiding dead animal by-products.
 By electing to use vegan beauty products you will avoiding dead animal by-products touching your skin.
 These by-products include things like uric acid extracted from cows, dead insect extracts, beeswax!

 - Vegan products are better suited for sensitive skin.
-Performance wise, vegan beauty products are considered superior since they have lesser ingredients in vegan skincare and makeup.
+The performance of vegan products are considered superior since they have lesser ingredients in vegan skincare and makeup.

 - You’ll be avoiding animal-tested products.
-Vegan beauty products are never tested on animals and therefore they are 100 percent cruelty free.
+Vegan products are not tested on animals.
+They are 100% cruelty-free.

 Here are 6 non-vegan ingredients you need to watch out for in your beauty products:

 This waxy oil chemical is found in the skulls of sperm whales, but there are also plant sources.
 You can find it in skin creams, ointments, shampoos, and candles.